geudde/attic-chest/pages/04.season-3/02.meeting-30/05.song/docs.md

 I wad I might lay down an’ dee
 And quat the warl its cares and a’!

-I saw a Bird upon a breer,
+I saw a bird upon a breer,
 He pip’d an’ sang wi mickle glee,
-But soon he flew, that sonsie Bird!
+But soon he flew, that sonsie bird!
 It was na’ lang he pip’d to me!

-I saw a Rose upon a bush,
+I saw a rose upon a bush,
-A bonnier Rose might nae be seen,
+A bonnier rose might nae be seen,
 I gather’d it at morning’s blush,
-But Ah! it wither’d e’er the E’en!
+But Ah! it wither’d e’er the e’en!

 The sin’ my hopes are blighted a’,
 Like blossoms fallen frae the tree,